Course Descriptions

 Delivery: Campus

-***Please note: NURS 6500 is a full year course.
-Students choosing this course in Fall must also register for the same section for it in Winter and vice-versa.*** The Advanced Nursing Internship is a nursing elective that offers students the opportunity to undertake a clinical or field placement in a practice context that meets individual interests and learning needs.
+Please note: NURS 6500 may be taken as a 1 semester course, or a full year course.
+The Advanced Nursing Internship is a nursing elective that offers students the opportunity to undertake a clinical or field placement in a practice context that meets individual interests and learning needs.
 Students gain hands-on experience and skills through applying theoretical knowledge from core and elective courses at an advanced level of nursing.
 Students are supported by the guidance and supervision of an on-site mentor as well as TRU faculty and seminars.
 Practice settings may include direct clinical practice, a health policy development setting, a research unit, an educational setting, or other setting as determined by individual focus area.
 Requisites: Recommended NURS 5100, HLTH 5200, HLTH 5300 and HLTH 6000

 For more information, search for this course here.